What Are The Best Medicines for Narcolepsy Treatment?

 After successfully studying the sleep reducing impact on the histaminergic neurons in the brain, the Food and Drug Administration has declared Wakix safe for consumption.

-This is the type of medicine released in the US that works wonder on both, EDS and cataplexy patients (with Narcolepsy).
+This is the type of medicine released in the US that works wonders on both, EDS and cataplexy patients (with Narcolepsy).

 4. Sodium Oxybate (Xyrem)